MoOx/moox/content/blog/deprecating-cssnext.md

 I also tried to ask for help via Twitter, but no response.

-Then on active member of PostCSS organization made
+Then one active member of PostCSS organization made
 [a fork (kind of)](http://preset-env.cssdb.org/) and it's probably better already than cssnext ever was.
 If you still want to use CSS, you should take a look at it.